 Antwerp mainly suffers from agents selling fake Diamonds.
 Be sure of the buyer and avoid mediators or brokers.
 The other scams you should be aware of are the common ones – Taxi fares, horse chariots, and overpriced restaurants.

 The ride on Horse Chariots on the streets of Bruges may sound like a “Taking you back in Time” experience.
-But they are pricey, noisy and you can’t go into the less crowded narrower side lanes.
+But they are pricey and noisy, and you can’t go into the less crowded narrower side lanes.

 Belgium currency is Euros.
 You can’t exchange INR for Euros at any place in Belgium.
 You may sometimes be asked to show proof of hard cash at the Immigration office.
 Buy Euros from India itself.
 You can’t exchange INR for Euro once you enter EU nations.

 All international bank Credit and Debit cards work.
 Most restaurants and department stores accept card payments.
 Keep some change handy to use the washrooms.

 We bought two Lyca Mobile SIM for each of us in Greece.
 The plan we opted for included international roaming in the Schengen countries. with lots of data packs.
 It worked perfectly throughout.
 Keerthi has been using Lebara since 2016.
 The reachability is good even in the remote villages of the Netherlands and Belgium.